opencog/learn/README-Natural-v4.md

 This integration is in development; the instructions below are incomplete.
 Look at the older version for general guidance.

+There are technical challenges to fully implementing continuous learning.
+The instructions below will be a hybrid of the older-style batch process, and the newer style.

 Table of Contents
 ------------------